nezzbotz/nezzbotz/README.md

 [![ONWER](https://img.shields.io/badge/Owner%20BOT-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://wa.me/6282188406863)
 [![ gentle-coast-72986 ](https://img.shields.io/badge/WhatsApp%20Group-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)](https://chat.whatsapp.com/GhbLYECWF1fJgp068dmJvI)
 ---------
-- 👋 Hi, I’m @nezzbotz
+- 👋 Hi, I’m @jonsen
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 📝 gentle-coast-72986
+- 🚹 I'm 15 years old
+- 🗺️ I'm from Indonesia
 <!---
 nezzbotz/nezzbotz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.